 Add garlic, combine with onions and remove from heat.

 Scatter onions all over top of the potatoes.
 Do the same with the bacon and cheese.
-Repeat.
+Repeat with another of each ingredient.

-Totally cover the top with remaining potatoes.
-Try and cover any holes with potato.
+After the second layer, completely cover the top with remaining potatoes trying to cover any holes with them.

 Drizzle with melted butter, remaining bacon and some seasoned salt and pepper to taste.